 Within Alteryx, we’ll use the preparation tools to clean and enrich the data.
 When these steps are finalized, we have well-structured data, which can be analyzed by the predictive models.
 These models are training themselves by looking for patterns.
 Once these patterns are discovered, the model will deploy these patterns on our new data.
 This new data exists in our current customer base.
 We want to check if some existing customers behaving like one of the churners in the past so that we could alert the account managers.

 By knowing which customers are most likely to churn, we could prevent all these customers from churning.
 By doing this over and over, you know when it’s time to give them some extra TLC.

 Preventing churn isn’t that hard; you need to be consistent.
 If you give some extra TLC from time to time, your consistency will win in the end.
 Knowing which customers are likely to churn not only brings in extra money, it can change your business model.
 If you reward your loyal customers on a regular base, you don’t need to spend a fortune on finding new customers.

 In our next blog, we will go deeper into the details of churn prediction.

 Do you want to know how predictive models can help your company make better decisions?
 Then register for our webinar “Predict churn with artificial intelligence” on the 17th of June.
 Lots of companies are focusing on getting new customers instead of keeping their existing customer base.
 Due to these strategies, a lot of customers are hopping from company to company.
-Click here for more information or sign up below!
+View the webinar page or sign up directly below!